Judith Silverman Hodara

 During her time leading the admissions team at Wharton School’s MBA Program, Judith headed up the Admissions Committee, reviewed thousands of applications, and traveled extensively to meet with prospective students throughout Asia, Europe, and the Middle East.
 She also recruited both domestically and internationally as an Associate Director of Admissions for Penn; in total, she was a core contributor to admissions teams at the University of Pennsylvania for nearly two decades.

 Judith has also served as Director of Academic Affairs for the Rothberg School for International Studies at Hebrew University.
 She holds an EdD from the University of Pennsylvania’s Graduate School of Education in Higher Education Management.
+Judith is a frequent contributor to the Financial Times, the Wall Street Journal, The Economist, Business Week, and Poets and Quants.

 Q & A